maniaa1822/TOX21/readme.md

 ### Notes:
 - When a parameter is marked with a `-`, it means that the parameter is not applicable to the specific model then it was not included in the grid search optimization for that model.
-- the parameters for learning rate and the other parameters are trained separately in order to optiimized the computational time.
+- the parameters for learning rate and the other parameters are trained separately in order to optimized the computational time.

 ## Hyperparameters Table